takeshimiao/aws-cicd/README.md

 There are two more things need your actions in your GitHub account
   * Fork this repo to under your GitHub account
-  * Create a [valid OAuth token from GitHub](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/), we will use it in AWS Pipeline service.
+  * Create a [valid OAuth token from GitHub](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/), we will use it in AWS CodePipeline service.

 # Hands-on